 ONE is going to monitor what goes on in the various countries.
 We have colleagues in Africa who are working to ensure that African countries respect their commitments in terms of health and education policies.
 We already know that France’s efforts are insufficient to finance the SDGs.
 Three days after the United Nations General Assembly in New York, the French Government published a Finance Law in which, for the fifth year in a row, there is a further decrease in ODA of some 6%.
 We have an advocacy role to play.
 Whatever the role played by the private sector in implementing the SDGs, we will not be able to do without ODA.

-The opinions expressed on this blog are those of the authors and do not necessarily reflect the official position of their institutions or those of AFD.
+The opinions expressed on this website are those of the authors and do not necessarily reflect the official position of their institutions or those of AFD.